pkese/FsChat/README.md

     if a country won the competition multiple times, then the country's node should have multiple incoming and outgoing edges.
 """
 ````
-Rule of thumb: you'll get better results, if you give it an example of chart code structure.
+Hint: you'll get better results, if you prompt it with an example of chart code structure.
 ![fschat-chart](https://github.com/user-attachments/assets/0ba9a21d-1694-4299-a99b-9e36d9aa2498)

 ## Agent interaction